-- 5. A different procedure is followed where the registrant is subject to an ongoing fitness to practise investigation or proceedings.
-This section details the relevant factors that the Registrar will take into consideration when making a decision on requests for voluntary removal where the registrant is the subject of an ongoing fitness to practise investigation. - 6.
-If the Registrar grants the registrant's request for voluntary removal, then the registrant's name will be removed from the Register.
-This has the effect that all outstanding fitness to practise proceedings against the registrant will cease, including any interim or substantive orders.
-If the request is refused, the fitness to practise matter will continue. - 7.
+- 6. This guidance details the relevant factors that the Registrar will take into consideration when making a decision on requests for voluntary removal where the registrant is the subject of an ongoing fitness to practise investigation. - 7.
 A registrant may request to be removed from the Register at any stage during their fitness to practise investigation.
-However, voluntary removal will generally not be appropriate until the investigation into a registrant's fitness to practise has been completed and all the evidence has been gathered.
-This is because the
+However, voluntary removal is generally not appropriate until the investigation into a registrant's fitness to practise has been completed and all the evidence has been gathered.
+This is because the Registrar will need to consider all aspects of the fitness to practise allegation before reaching a decision.
+Nevertheless, the Registrar may want to give

-1 Section 6 of the Osteopaths Act 1993
+&lt;sup>1 Section 6 of the Osteopaths Act 1993

-2 Rule 6 of the General Osteopathic Council (Registration) Rules 1998 states that 'where the Registrar removes an entry in the register (except where the removal is pursuant to an order under section 22(4) (d) of the Act) or refuses to renew an entry, he shall give the osteopath concerned reasons in writing for the removal or the refusal as the case may be.'
+&lt;sup>2 Rule 6 of the General Osteopathic Council (Registration) Rules 1998 states that 'where the Registrar removes an entry in the register (except where the removal is pursuant to an order under section 22(4) (d) of the Act) or refuses to renew an entry, he shall give the osteopath concerned reasons in writing for the removal or the refusal as the case may be.'